RussellBrand/alignment/back-end/russell-notes/rtasks.md

 7. make test for downloading the csv file
 8. implement code to pass the test
 9. run the test to verify that it passed

+## clear mongodb
+## [ ] see if the upload stuff actually does work
+## [ ] all questions rather than just 3

+## [ ] fix source tree
+## [ ] other schema
+answered_questions with the ONLY IF field for reflexive
+## [ ] simple form verios of text
+## [ ] upload csv error handling
+## [ ] upload json error handling

+make a testing file for uploading json open questions:

+make a test data in a fie `errorful_open_questions.json`

+for uploading json open questions that demonstrates the following cases

+add a test that shows that a item without an ID loads successful

+add a test that shows that a item without an ID loads successful

+add a test that shows with a wrong kind cannot be added

+add a test that shows with a missing kind cannot be added

+add a test that shows with a responses field cannot be added

+add a test that shows with a responses field containing no items cannot be added

+add a test that shows with a responses field containing only one items cannot be added

+add a test that shows with a responses field containing only two items cannot be added

+add a test that shows with an extra field cannot be added